Are lithium-ion solar batteries the best energy storage option?

 The following table outlines some other popular lithium-ion solar batteries on the market:

 |Tesla Powerwall||$9,200||13.5 kWh||10 year||Buy Now|

 |BYD Battery Box H-10||$6,525||10.25 kWh||10 year||Buy Now|

-The reason why the introduction of lithium ion solar batteries rocked the solar industry is because the technology offers a variety of benefits over lead acid batteries.
+The reason why the introduction of lithium-ion solar batteries rocked the solar industry is that the technology offers a variety of benefits over lead acid batteries.

 However, there are some cases in which a lead acid battery might be a battery choice to store your solar power.

 The advantages of lithium-ion solar batteries include:

 The DoD of a battery is the amount of the stored energy in the battery that has been used, as compared to the total capacity of the battery.
 Most batteries come with a recommended DoD in order to maintain the health of the battery.